Professional continuous radon monitor used for accurate home testing

 • Budget constraints: A $15 test that tells you your radon is 1.5 pCi/L is better than no test at all.
 If cost is a barrier to testing, a DIY kit is far better than doing nothing.

-The key rule: if a DIY test shows levels above 4 pCi/L, follow up with professional testing before making any decisions about mitigation.
+The key rule: if a DIY test shows levels above 4 pCi/L, follow up with professional testing before making any decisions about radon mitigation.
+For a full breakdown of available test methods, see our radon test kit types comparison.

 6. When You Need Professional Testing